Jim Bottorff's Banjo Page

 Go to the bottom of this page

-The Marin Banjo Club performed at Cal's Steak House once a week from the late 1960's to the late 1970's.
+The Marin Banjo Club performed at Cal's Steak House in San Rafael, CA once a week from the late 1960's to the late 1970's.

 Some of the band members and guest banjo players went on to become very well known in the four-string banjo world.